 Special property: Sustainable.Check Price at Amazon:

-Description: Aluminum is lightweight and will give your 3D printed objects a cool aluminum look.
+Description: Aluminum is lightweight.
+This best PLA filament will give your 3D printed objects a cool aluminum look.

 Consists of: Polylactic acid infused with finely ground aluminum powder.